MicrosoftDocs/cpp-docs/docs/windows/string-editor.md

 > [!NOTE]
 >  You can also edit a string's properties in the [Properties window](/visualstudio/ide/reference/properties-window).

-To change a string or its identifier:
+#### To change a string or its identifier

-1. Open the string table by double-clicking its icon in [Resource View](../windows/resource-view-window.md).
+1. Open the string table by double-clicking its icon in [Resource View](/windows/how-to-create-a-resource-script-file#create-resources).

 1. Select the string you want to edit and double-click the **ID**, **Value**, or **Caption** column, then you can: